 UH Manoa is fortunate in having a psychology department composed of an unusually large number of internationally recognized figures in the field.
 Not only do students get to learn from these scholars in the classroom, but many receive direct training in cutting-edge research and the application of psychological knowledge.
 Areas of concentration include behavioral neuroscience; clinical studies (APA accredited); community and cultural psychology; developmental psychology; experimental psychopathology; social-personality; and cognition.

 Students must complete one course in methodology (PSY 212) and one course in statistics (PSY 225 or SOCS 225) with a minimum grade of C (not C-) and attend one major meeting.
 In addition, a minimum overall entry GPA of 2.5 in all PSY UH Manoa course work (including PSY 100 and any transfer PSY courses) is required to declare psychology as a major.

 In addition to completion of PSY 212 and PSY 225 or SOCS 225, students must complete 30 credit hours, including:

-New majors should seek assistance from the Undergraduate Advising Office in Sakamaki D409 (email@example.com) or consult with Lorey K. Takahashi, Chair of Undergraduate Studies (LKT@hawaii.edu), as soon as possible for advising.
-Transfer students must earn at least 15 psychology credit hours at the UH Manoa campus.
+New majors should seek assistance from the Undergraduate Advising Office in Sakamaki D409 (firstname.lastname@example.org) or consult with Scott C. Sinnett, Chair of Undergraduate Studies (email@example.com), as soon as possible for advising.
 Additional information can be found at www.psychology.hawaii.edu.

 For information on a Bachelor Degree Program Sheet, go to www.manoa.hawaii.edu/ovcaa/programsheets/.

 Applications are considered only for the fall semester.
-Applicants should normally possess a bachelor's degree, have a minimum of 24 credit hours of undergraduate work in psychology (including courses in basic psychology such as research methodology, statistics, and learning, abnormal, social, developmental, personality, cognition, and physiological psychology), a cumulative grade point average of at least 3.0, strong letters of recommendation from professors, competitive general GRE scores (past applicants admitted as graduate students in the department tend to score at or above the 600 level (old format GRE) or the 310 level (new format GRE) on the various sub-domains of the GRE), and preferably one to two years of research experience.
+Applicants should normally possess a bachelor’s degree, have a minimum of 24 credit hours of undergraduate work in psychology (including courses in basic psychology such as research methodology, statistics, learning, abnormal, social, developmental, personality, cognition, and physiological psychology), a cumulative grade point average of at least 3.0, strong letters of recommendation from professors, competitive general GRE scores (past applicants admitted as graduate students in the department tend to score at or above the 600 level (old format GRE) or the 310 level (new format GRE) on the various sub-domains of the GRE), and preferably one to two years of research experience.

 One can apply online at apply.hawaii.edu/ or obtain materials relevant to the application process at www.manoa.hawaii.edu/graduate/.
-Completed applications must be received by the Graduate Division no later than January 1 each year, with the exception of GRE scores (which can arrive during the month of January).
+Completed applications must be received by Graduate Division no later than December 1 each year, with the exception of GRE scores (which can arrive during the month of January).